IBM-Cloud/ansible-collection-ibm/docs/ibm_is_share_replica_operations.rst

     The failover timeout in seconds

-  split_share (False, bool, False)
-    If set to true the replication relationship between source share and replica will be removed.

   id (False, str, None)
     (Required when updating or destroying existing resource) IBM Cloud Resource ID.

   state (False, any, available)
     State of resource

-  generation (False, int, 2)
-    The generation of Virtual Private Cloud infrastructure that you want to use.
-Supported values are 1 for VPC generation 1, and 2 for VPC generation 2 infrastructure.
-If this value is not specified, 2 is used by default.
-This can also be provided via the environment variable 'IC_GENERATION'.

   region (False, str, us-south)